Dreaca/ECA-Work-Repo/README.md

 This project is licensed under the [MIT License](LICENSE).

-##Details About the Assignee
+## Details About the Assignee
--Name : W.P.
+- Name : W.P.
 Buddhika Pathum
--Reg.
+- Reg.
 No. : 2301671076
--Email : buddhikadreaca@gmail.com
+- Email : buddhikadreaca@gmail.com